 To help keep your GRP components looking almost like new, it is wise to wash the parts monthly (or more frequently) using mild dishwashing detergent, but avoid using strong alkaline (e.g. trisodium phosphate) or acidic cleaners or abrasives.
-Waxing the components once or twice a year with a good grade paste wax will help to maintain the colour and finish.
+Waxing the components once or twice a year with a good grade paste wax will help to maintain the colour and finish tree secretions, bird droppings etc., should be washed off using plenty of cold water do not use a sponge to clean off heavy dirt deposits.
+Any remaining dirt should be washed off using a soft cloth and warm water.